3207-P – Prohibition of Harassment, Intimidation, and Bullying

 - If the targeted student remains dissatisfied after the initial appeal to the Superintendent, the student may appeal to the NWESD 189 Board by filing a written notice of appeal with the Secretary of the Board on or before the fifth (5) school day following the date upon which the complainant received the Superintendent’s written decision.

 - An appeal before the NWESD Board must be heard at the Board’s next regularly scheduled meeting.
-The NWESD Board will review the record and render a written decision on the merits of the appeal on or before the fifth (5th) school day following the hearing, and shall provide a copy to all parties involved.
+The NWESD Board will review the record and render a written decision on the merits of the appeal on or before the fifth (5th) school day following the hearing, and will provide a copy to all parties involved.
 The Board’s decision will be the final NWESD 189 decision.

 Step 6: Discipline/Corrective Action

-The NWESD 189 will take prompt and equitable corrective measures within its authority on findings of harassment, intimidation or bullying.
+The NWESD 189 will take prompt and equitable corrective measures within its authority on findings of harassment, intimidation, or bullying.
 Depending on the severity of the conduct, corrective measures may include counseling, education, discipline, and/or referral to law enforcement.

-Corrective measures for a student who commits an act of harassment, intimidation or bullying will be varied and graded according to the nature of the behavior, the developmental age of the student, or the student’s history of problem behaviors and performance.
+Corrective measures for a student who commits an act of harassment, intimidation, or bullying will be varied and graded according to the nature of the behavior, the developmental age of the student, or the student’s history of problem behaviors and performance.
 Corrective measures that involve student discipline will be implemented according to NWESD 189 Policy 3241, Classroom Management, Corrective Actions or Punishment.

 If the conduct was of a public nature or involved groups of students or bystanders, the NWESD 189 should strongly consider programwide training or other activities to address the incident.